-The long-term balance of \$1,215,660 on Fenelon is estimated to be incurred within three years once operations have ceased.
+The long-term balance of \$1,025,359 on Fenelon is estimated to be incurred within three years once operations have ceased.
 The timing of the closure plan activities is uncertain and could commence far in the future as Fenelon is in the exploration and evaluation stage.
-As such, management has estimated the carrying value of the obligation based on probabilistic scenarios.
+As such, management has estimated the carrying value of the obligation based on probabilistic scenarios, using a range of discount rates from 2.87% to 3.07% and the estimated timing of expected cash outflows ranging between 2027 and 2054.
+The undiscounted amount of estimated cash flows on the Fenelon closure plan is estimated to be \$1,215,660 at December 31, 2024.
 The closure plan liability at Fenelon is based on the current closure plan which may be required to be amended based on future activities on the property.

 On August 12, 2021, the Company received approval from the Ministère de l'Énergie et des Ressources Natural ("MERN") for an updated closure plan at Fenelon.
-The updated closure plan includes additions for future disturbances which have not occurred as at December 31, 2023.
-With the approval of the closure plan in 2021, the Company increased its financial assurance with MERN from \$1,089,960 to \$2,908,600 and will increase the closure plan provision once the disturbances have occurred.
+The updated closure plan includes additions for future disturbances which have not occurred as at December 31, 2024.
+With the approval of the closure plan in 2021, the Company increased its financial assurance with MERN from \$1,089,960 to \$2,908,600.

-At December 31, 2023 and December 31, 2022, the Company has one-year renewable letters of credit, secured by cash and cash equivalents, of \$3,259,845 supporting the closure plans.
+At December 31, 2024 the Company has one-year renewable letters of credit, secured by cash and cash equivalents, of \$2,873,600 supporting the Fenelon closure plan (December 31, 2023 - \$3,259,845 which included the Broken Hammer Project closure plan).
 The letter of credit of \$361,245 relating to the Broken Hammer Project closure plan was returned to the Company by the Ministry of Mines on March 8, 2024.